Wolf3s/xbmc4xbox-python/python/Doc/library/select.rst

 .. method:: poll.register(fd[, eventmask])

    Register a file descriptor with the polling object.
-Future calls to the :meth:`poll` method will then check whether the file descriptor has any pending I/O events.  *fd* can be either an integer, or an object with a :meth:`~io.IOBase.fileno` method that returns an integer.
-File objects implement :meth:`!fileno`, so they can also be used as the argument.
+Future calls to the :meth:`poll` method will then check whether the file descriptor has any pending I/O events.  *fd* can be either an integer, or an object with a :meth:`fileno` method that returns an integer.
+File objects implement :meth:`fileno`, so they can also be used as the argument.

    *eventmask* is an optional bitmask describing the type of events you want to check for, and can be a combination of the constants :const:`POLLIN`,